sweet-tooth-clojure/todo-example/README.md

    [ui/form-state-feedback form]])
 ```

+(Side note: if you actually submit the form it will disappear.
+It only
+shows when you have no to-do lists.
+To get it back, evaluate
+`(recreate-db) (reset)` in the REPL from the `dev` namespace, then
+refresh localhost:3000).

 You'll notice some peculiarties: What is `stfc/with-form`?
 Where did
-`field` come from - there's no binding for it in sight?
+`input` come from - there's no binding for it in sight?
 And `form`, in
 the last line?

 I'll answer those questions, but first let's focus on answering more